Skip to content

 Custom Installation

 As described in the Components chapter, there is a couple of ways how to set up pgwatch.
-Two most common ways though are the central Config DB based "pull" approach and the YAML file based "push" approach, plus Grafana to visualize the gathered metrics.
+Two most common ways though are using the central configurartion database approach and the YAML file based approach, plus Grafana to visualize the gathered metrics.

 Overview of installation steps

-1. Install Postgres or use any available existing instance - v9.4+ required for the config DB and v11+ for the metrics DB.
+1. Install Postgres or use any available existing instance - v11+ is required but the latest major version is recommended.

-3. Bootstrap the metrics storage DB (PostgreSQL here).
+3. Bootstrap the metrics measurements storage database aka sink (PostgreSQL here).

 4. Install pgwatch - either from pre-built packages or by compiling the Go code.